GeoscienceAustralia/dea-knowledge-hub/docs/guides/tech_alerts_changelog.md

 See [alert dated 2024-01-10](./#20240110) for more details.
 :::

+## 2024-02-01: Sentinel v2.0.0 release

+See the [Sentinel 2A](/data/product/dea-surface-reflectance-nbart-sentinel-2a-msi/) and [Sentinel 2B](/data/product/dea-surface-reflectance-nbart-sentinel-2b-msi/) pages.

+This change updated the .........

 ## 2024-01-24: Water Observations and Fractional Cover Percentiles 2023 annual summaries released

 See [DEA Water Observations Statistics (Landsat)](/data/product/dea-water-observations-statistics-landsat/?tab=history)